 - Bloodroot grows long into the summer in some places (though it will need some shady coverage in the summer).

-- They’re available in single and double-flowered varieties.
+- It’s available in single- and double-flowered varieties.

-Depending on the type of daffodil you have, these flowers can bloom in early, mid, or late spring.
-This bulb-sprouting plant may only bloom for a few weeks at a time, but they’ll return year after year with the right care.
+Depending on the type of daffodil you have, these perennial flowers can bloom in early, mid, or late spring.
+This bulb-sprouting plant may only bloom for a few weeks at a time, but it will return year after year with the right care.

 - They can grow well in full sun or partial shade.